jinnyMcKindy/VueApolloExample/README.md

 # Vue Apollo Example

 This is basic example of `Apollo Mutation` and `Apollo Query`.
-We can fetch, add, update and paginate posts from [GraphQLZero Api](https://graphqlzero.almansi.me/api)
+You can fetch/add/update/paginate posts from [GraphQLZero Api](https://graphqlzero.almansi.me/api)

 ## Project setup
 ```